adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-designing-for-performance.md

 > Or if they're using a touch device, simply flicking backwards and forwards in that easy way that we've all become used to. **What you do is you take that, and you fucking well leave it alone.**

-Letting things stack naturally is a superb start.
+Letting things stack naturally is a good start.
 Not only does this embrace the way the web works&mdash;it makes for a remarkably inclusive and fast experience.

 *A fast experience, by the way, is a vital aspect of designing inclusive experiences.
-Some people don't have fast connections, and they should not be excluded because of this fact.*
+Some people don't have fast connections, and they should not be excluded because of this.*

-But, letting things stack isn't our *only* option.
+Letting things stack isn't our *only* option.
 We can chunk stuff across multiple pages.
 Once pages have little on them the page refresh ‘problem’ is no longer a problem.
 Pages are fast by design.
-Sometimes to the point where the page refresh is unnoticable[^].
+Sometimes to the point where the [page refresh is unnoticeablestar](http://uncrate.com).

-With regards to long complex forms (or even shortish ones for that matter) there is [One Thing Per Page](https://www.smashingmagazine.com/2017/05/better-form-design-one-thing-per-page/) which I've spoken and written about before.
+With regards to longish complex forms (or even shortish ones) there is [One Thing Per Page](https://www.smashingmagazine.com/2017/05/better-form-design-one-thing-per-page/) which I've spoken and written about before.

 But this pattern isn't reserved for forms.
-A product page containing an image carousel, description, add to basket form, other details, shipping information, related products, ratings and comments could be split up.
+A typical product page contains an image carousel, description, add to basket form, other details, shipping information, related products, ratings and comments.
+We can split this up too.

-Most users don't read every single aspect of a product each and every time they visit the page.
-Instead give users the a lightweight page with the choice to drill down further.
+Most users don't read every single aspect of a product, every time they visit the page.
+Instead give users a lightweight page and the choice to drill down further.

 Give users one high-definition image *without* a carousel.
 Then let users click *show all* which would show all the images in a page of its own.
 No Javascript is needed either saving yet more code.
-Just let the content flow naturally.
+Let the content flow.

 This uses the natural building blocks of the web as a form of [progressive disclosure](https://medium.muz.li/design-technique-progressive-disclosure-1980def8dc97?gi=361cf4735361).
 Ultimately, this speeds things up drastically.

 People on expensive data contracts benefit too.
-They can choose to see all the images by following the link or they can wait until  they are able to connect to WI-FI.
+They can choose to see all the images by following the link or they can wait until they are connected to WI-FI.

 It's easier to share page content or imagery this way too.
 Sending users to a page where most of the stuff is hidden is problematic.

-Tabs.
+Next up is tab interfaces.
 If stuff is hidden by default, how important is its existence on this page?
 Or if the tab contains a small amount of content just show it.
 Or consider putting it on a separate page.

 If you're brave like Yaron, you could place your site's [menu on a separate page](http://yaronschoen.com/table-of-contents/) too.
-The menu page loads so quickly, that users may not even notice the refresh.
+The page is so light it load quickly.
 Maybe this is too far.
 Maybe not.

-Modal windows are often misused.
-All too often they contain so much content that would be better off as a new page anyway.
-This improves performance and doesn't break the back button (like a modal often does).
+Modal dialogs are often misused.
+All too often they contain too much content that would be better off as a new page anyway.
+This improves performance and doesn't break the back button (like a dialog often does).

 Less code, less problems and a faster, better experience.
 I'm seeing a theme here.
-Scroll jacking, [floating labels](/articles/floating-labels-are-problematic/), [font-size widgets](http://adrianroselli.com/2016/12/dont-re-create-browser-features.html), custom fonts.
-Kill.
+Scroll jacking, [floating labels](/articles/floating-labels-are-problematic/), [font-size widgets](http://adrianroselli.com/2016/12/dont-re-create-browser-features.html), [side bars](http://usabilitygeek.com/ux-designers-ditch-sidebar-2016/), custom select boxes&mdash;kill.

 ## 2. Reduce code

 By simplifying the interface we've already reduced the code by literally not writing any.
-But coding the features that remain brings forth a different opportunity&mdash;to write less code.
+But coding the remaining features brings forth a different opportunity&mdash;to write less code.

 ### Create lean HTML